1940s Averill Raggedy Ann doll, 18"

 composition head and lower arms, cloth body - upper arms and legs, painted side glancing eyes, puckered

-open mouth with a hole for whistling, dolls are unmarked or marked: USA
+open mouth with a hole for whistling, dolls are

 with an ink